ksatvat/EXTRACTOR/README.md

 Run EXTRACTOR with `python3 main.py [-h] [--asterisk ASTERISK] [--crf CRF] [--rmdup RMDUP] [--elip ELIP] [--gname GNAME] [--input_file INPUT_FILE]`.

 Depending on the usage, each argument helps to provide a different representation of the attack behavior.
-`[--asterisk true]` creates ab abstraction and can be used to replace anything that is not perceived as IOC/system entity into a wild-card.
+`[--asterisk true]` creates abstraction and can be used to replace anything that is not perceived as IOC/system entity into a wild-card.
 This representation can be used to be searched within the audit-logs.

 `[--crf true/false]` allows activating or deactivating of the co-referencing module.